-Besides simple click data, there are also other more advanced services like inleven.com that offer advanced features like retargeting through the Facebook pixel, or password protected links.
+Besides simple click data, there are also other more advanced services like inleven.com that offer advanced features like retargeting through the Facebook pixel, or password-protected links.
 Also worth checking out: short.io, one of the most complex solutions on the market.

 Useful tip: If you decide to use short URLs in your social media posts, you don’t necessarily need to include the link text in your post.
-Most social networks will just transfer the Preview Image (OG:Image) from the source to the short URL like shown here:
+Most social networks will just transfer the Preview Image (OG:Image) from the source to the short URL as shown here:

-So just paste the short URL, let the preview image load and then remove the link if you want to keep your post caption clean.
+So just paste the short URL, let the preview image load, and then remove the link if you want to keep your post caption clean.

 3. Mask or rewrite URLs

 Increase Trustworthiness by masking extremely long URLs.
 People inherently tend to trust shorter URLs more than long links.
 If you’ve ever received a Facebook message or e-mail that contained an extremely long link with multiple random characters, you know what we’re talking about: Sometimes you might be unsure whether to trust the link or not.
 However, there’s an important catch: as short URLs are often abused to mask harmful URLs.

 If you want to see what’s behind a short URL, you can use tools like unfurlr.com to analyze short links and display their location.

 In this sense, this 3rd point can be a negative or a positive, depending on how it’s used.